-If they ask for your social security number DO NOT provide it, not even part!
-Instead, have them tell you what number they are looking for and then you can verify whether it is or is not your number.
-If it is your number, and you believe there is a mistaken identity start thinking IDENTITY FRAUD and take action to protect your credit reports.
+If you believe there is a mistaken identity start thinking IDENTITY FRAUD and take action to protect your credit reports.
 Tell the collector you believe this might be fraud or ID theft.
-If the number is your SS number and the debt might be yours, then act in good faith and tell the collector so.
+If the debt might be yours then act in good faith and tell the collector so.
 Remember you still have the right to dispute the debt if, even after discussing it, you believe it to be invalid.

 Unless you consent, a court order or section 1692b permits, “or as reasonably necessary to effectuate a post-judgment judicial remedy,” debt collectors “may not communicate, in connection with the collection of any debt, with any person other than you, your attorney, a consumer reporting agency if otherwise permitted by law, your creditor, the attorney of the creditor, and the attorney of the debt collector.”

-IMPORTANT, debt collectors may not call third parties under the pretense of gaining information already in their possession.
-Thus, calling your family, friends, neighbors, employees, employer and so forth, after they already have your phone number, is a serious violation of the FDCPA and should be reported immediately.
-Also, collectors clearly violate the FDCPA when they call these people more than once or call them after they already have your location information.
+Debt collectors may not call third parties under the pretense of gaining information already in their possession.
+Calling your family, friends, neighbors, employees, employer, etc. after they already have your phone number is a serious violation of the FDCPA and should be reported immediately.
+Also collectors clearly violate the FDCPA when they call these people more than once or call them after they already have your location information.

 The only legal reason for calling neighbors (or any third party) is to locate you.
-If collectors already have your location information (home phone, home address or work phone and address) then, calling third parties is prohibited.
-The only possible reason for calling third parties, after they already have your location information, is to embarrass you; a clear violation of the FDCPA.
+If collectors already have your location information the only possible reason for calling third parties is to embarrass you, a clear violation of the FDCPA that should be reported.